jeffery-lai/intuit-build-challenge/README.md

-# intuit-build-challenge
+# Intuit Build Challenge
-All code lives under the top-level `src` directory, and their corresponding tests can be found under the `tests` directory
+All Python code lives under the top-level `src` directory, and corresponding tests live under the `tests` directory

-## producer-consumer
+## Assignment 1: producer_consumer

 ### Description
-This module implements a classic **producer–consumer** pattern with a fixed-capacity, thread-safe buffer.
+This module implements a classic producer–consumer pattern with a fixed-capacity, thread-safe buffer.

 - The `BlockingBuffer` class implements a bounded queue with thread synchronization.
   - If the buffer is full, calls to `put()` block the producer until space is available.